Updated SEPTEMBER 2025

 Pilatus PC12 ZK-PLS at Taupō on 8 August 2016 |

 Sounds Air commenced another new air route between Blenheim and Napier on the 5th of November 2015.
 The inaugural services, northbound SDA712 and southbound SDA713, were flown in Pilatus PC-12 ZK-PLZ under the command of Tim Johnson.
 Three passengers flew to Napier with eight on the return flight to Blenheim.
+Six flights a week were flown departing Blenheim at 6.30am and 5pm and Napier at 8am and 6.30pm departures on Thursday and Fridays with a late afternoon return flight on Sundays and an early morning return flight on Mondays.

 Sounds Air's corporate Pilatus PC12 ZK-PLZ at Woodbourne on 23 February 2017 |

 After the Kaikoura earthquake on the 14th of November 2016 Sounds Air reintroduced services to Kaikoura with a Monday to Friday Blenheim-Kaikoura-Christchurch service beginning on the 21st of November 2016.
 The Kaikoura-Christchurch sector ceased operating on the 27th January 2017 after the highway to Christchurch was reopened.
-Sounds Air have committed to operate the Blenheim-Kaikoura service until the end of 2017.
+Sounds Air committed to operate the Blenheim-Kaikoura service until the end of 2017.

-Pilatus PC12 ZK-PLV at Wellington on 28 October 2017. |
+Pilatus PC12 ZK-PLV at Wellington on 28 October 2017 |

 By November 2015 the Wellington to Nelson route had become Sounds Air's second busiest route with 26 flights a week operating between the two centres.
 The arrival of Jetstar on this route in December 2015 and the resulting air fare war seriously impacted on Sounds Air's traffic and by August 2017 the frequency of services had reduced to 17 flights a week and the route had dropped to become the sixth busiest.